khoa-yelo/BEE/README.md

 # 🧬 Bioinformatics Engineering for Everyone

 Welcome to **Bioinformatics Engineering for Everyone**.
-We will learn a bunch and have fun learning!🌼🐝🌼
+We will learn a bunch and have fun doing it!🌼🐝🌼

 ---